Chapter 8 Conventional ARIMA

 Another example, where AR processes are natural is the temperature in the room, measured with 5 minutes intervals.
-In this case the temperature at 5:30pm will depend on the one at 5:25pm (if the temperature outside the room is lower, then it will go down slightly due to the loss of heat).
-So, in these examples, ARIMA model can be considered as a true model, but when it comes to time series from the social or business domains, it becomes very difficult to motivate the usage of ARIMA from the from the modelling point of view.
-For example, the demand on products does not reproduce itself and in real live does not depend on the demand on previous observations, unless we are talking about a repetitive purchases by the same group of consumers.
+In this case the temperature at 5:30pm will depend on the one at 5:25pm (if the temperature outside the room is lower, then the one in the room will go down slightly due to the loss of heat).
+So, in these examples, ARIMA model can be considered as a true model (see discussion in Section 1.4).
+Unfortunately, when it comes to time series from the social or business domains, it becomes very difficult to motivate the usage of ARIMA from the modelling point of view.
+For example, the demand on products does not reproduce itself and in real life does not depend on the demand on previous observations, unless we are talking about a repetitive purchases by the same group of consumers.
 So, if we construct ARIMA for such process, we turn blind eye to the fact that the observed time series relations in the data are most probably spurious.
 At best, ARIMA in this case can be considered as a very crude approximation of a complex true process (demand is typically influenced by price changes, consumer behaviour and promotional activities).
 Thus, whenever we work with ARIMA models in social or business domains, we should keep in mind that they are wrong even from the philosophical point of view.
 Nevertheless, they still can be useful, which is why we discuss them in this chapter.
+We focus our discussion on forecasting with ARIMA.
+A reader interested in time series analysis is directed to Box and Jenkins (1976).

-Note that this is a heavy mathematical chapter, and here we will discuss the main theoretical properties of ARIMA processes (i.e. what would happen if the data indeed followed the specified model), moving to more practical aspects in the next chapter.
+In this chapter, we will discuss the main theoretical properties of ARIMA processes (i.e. what would happen if the data indeed followed the specified model), moving to more practical aspects in the next chapter.
+We start the discussion with the non-seasonal ARIMA models, explaining how the forecasts from those models would look like, then move to the seasonal and multi-seasonal ARIMA, after that discussing the classical Box-Jenkins approach for ARIMA order selection and its limitations.
+Finally, we explain the connection between ARIMA and ETS models.